 Embed Steps to Justice content on your website

-You can embed Steps to Justice content on your website to give your visitors practical, reliable legal information.
+You can embed Steps to Justice content on your website to give your visitors reliable and practical legal information.

 Embedding Steps to Justice content lets you:

 - Keep your content up to date.
-Whenever we update Steps to Justice content, it’s automatically updated on your site
+Whenever we update Steps to Justice content, it's automatically updated on your website

 - Combine Steps to Justice content with local information for the communities you serve